bdsmith0809/weather-buf/README.md

 - UDP communication between a streaming broadcaster and a listener
 - protobuf messages compiled into Rust using prost and prost-build
 - a sleep function to control the interval at which messages are generated
-- File I/O to record received messages to a json and a binary file
+- File I/O to record received messages to a binary file

 The weather.proto file demonstrates a very trivial example message containing basic weather data.
 It has no significance to any real-world weather reporting